medic/cht-docs/content/en/building/tutorials/couch2pg-setup.md

  *****

-## Using docker-compose
+## Using docker compose

-The simplest way to run couch2pg is with `docker-compose` which only needs configuration of the CouchDB instance URL.
+The simplest way to run couch2pg is with `docker compose` which only needs configuration of the CouchDB instance URL.
 The compose file will then create a PostgreSQL container, connect to the CouchDB server and proceed to download couchDB documents to the PostgreSQL container:

 1. Change directory into the repo's directory where you cloned it: `cd /path/to/cht-couch2pg`